By Des Nnochiri

 If you have more than one person responding to customers, provide them with some training to ensure that their answers and tone are consistent.
 Just because social media is a more relaxed form of customer service doesn’t mean that the usual rules don’t apply.
 As with any form of written communication with customers, it is important to be legally-compliant, polite, and accurate in your responses.

 Similarly to social media, live chat systems are becoming a preferred method of customer service because of the fast response times and lack of queues.
 Unlike online FAQs or message boards, customers get the opportunity to have their issue resolved quickly by an actual person.

 Phone calls are the usual way to get most customer complaints and queries sorted, but that doesn’t mean they’re the best way.
-Many customers get put off if they are put on hold or stuck in a queue, and some simply get flustered when speaking on the phone.
+Many customers grow irritated if they are put on hold or stuck in a queue, and some simply get flustered when speaking on the phone.